isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 6. How can I change my passport number on my VTP?

 You will not be able to change the passport number on an existing VTP.
-Please submit a new application with the correct details reflected.
 Do note that travellers with an inaccurate passport number on their VTP may be denied boarding and entry into Singapore.

 If your intended date of entry is no longer available on the VTP application portal, please adjust your travel plans.
 You will not be allowed to board the designated VTL transport if you are unable to present a valid VTP.